 What Are Montessori Toys?

-Montessori is becoming more and more popular and many families are choosing to adopt the lifestyle with their children but, if you don’t know much about Montessori, it can be difficult to know if you are choosing good Montessori toys for 2-3 year olds.
+Montessori is becoming more and more popular and many families are choosing to adopt the lifestyle with their children but, if you don’t know much about Montessori, it can be difficult to know if you are choosing good Montessori toys for 2- and 3-year-olds.

 - Toys that are made from natural materials wherever possible – wood is most common.

-- Focused on teaching one thing – materials should be aimed at a specific milestone (ex: fine motor development, language development, etc)
+- Focused on teaching one thing at a time – materials should be aimed at a specific milestone (ex: fine motor development, language development, etc)

 - Practical life tasks are one of the cornerstones of Montessori education – think chopping, sweeping, etc.